devATdbsutdio/dattabaumstudio.com/issues_tracker.md

 1. ~~Cookie Policy?
 How do we deal with that?
 The banner need to be deisgned?~~
 2. ~~[Datta] Check remaining part of Terms Page (TBD Oct)~~
+3. ~~About the CICD pipeline (e.g.:When you edit something and commit it pushed dev for the policy pages).~~
+4. Speed and access test from various regions.
-3. Documentation of the site dev (in README (and remove the astro stuff )).
+5. Documentation of the site dev (in README (and remove the astro stuff )).
 Show and give a light instructions on how and where people can edit contents.
-4. ~~About the CICD pipeline (e.g.:When you edit something and commit it pushed dev for the policy pages).~~
+6. [Datta] [WIP] Shopify setup for other things in the backend.
+7. Sync on next engagement with Zaid